aravindvnair99/C/Source Codes/Multiple_Files_Example/README.md

-Instructions:

-1. In order to compile the program type: "gcc -Wall mainMFWC.c MFWC.c" in your directory.
-2. After it compiles, type ./a.exe for the program to output.
+# Multiple files example

+The files in this folder show how to modularise C code.

+## Get started

-3. Read through code comments to see how the multiple files are utilized for the program.
+Open each file and read through code comments to see how the multiple files are utilized for the program.

+- Compile the codebase

+    ```console
+    gcc -Wall mainMFWC.c MFWC.c
+    ```

+- Run the code

+    ```console
+    ./a.out
+    ```